 The brain damage caused by the poisoning changed my personality a lot.
 I quickly lost all patience and refused to tolerate many things I once had.
 I wanted to sever ties with my parents more than ever, but instead I went very low contact.
 The reason being, something in me said the timing was not right to go full no contact.
 I somehow knew it would have been a mistake.

 I later severed ties completely with my father in early 2017, as I finally knew in my heart it was the right thing to do.
-My parents both tried contacting me for a while during 2017.
+Both of my parents both tried contacting me for a while during 2017.
 My father called, had people contact me on his behalf including his family members, barber, neighbors and the police (two welfare checks!).
 I still stayed away in spite of the pressure.
 I learned my father was having serious health problems a few weeks after severing ties with him, and apparently that is why he wanted to talk to me.

 Me staying away as my father was dying was a terrible wake up call for everyone, and God showed me why.